-Since the repeal of DACA in 2017, I have advocated for a legislative solution that will need the uncertainty and give talented and motivated individuals a way to earn permanent residents, and eventually, U.S. citizenship, a decision that would honor the nation's highest ideals of fairness, compassion, and justice.
+Since the repeal of DACA in 2017, I have advocated for a legislative solution that will end the uncertainty and give talented and motivated individuals a way to earn permanent residence, and eventually, U.S. citizenship, a decision that would honor the nation's highest ideals of fairness, compassion, and justice.

 Support for Undocumented Students at Yale

 Yale University will provide resources to help students navigate this extremely difficult and uncertain time, including access to experts, lawyers and financial support to help any Yale student who faces legal action as a result of any changes in the DACA program.
 For more information contact firstname.lastname@example.org.

 Yale is proud of its strong commitment to equal opportunity and accessibility to all candidates from any part of the world who show great academic and personal promise.
 We extend our need-blind admissions policy and holistic application review to all students without regard to citizenship or immigration status.
 For more information on application requirements and policies for all applicants, consult the Yale Admissions website.

 Yale University’s financial aid policies are the same for undocumented (with or without DACA) students, as they are for all admitted students.
 For all undergraduates with financial need, our aid awards meet 100% of a family's demonstrated need without using loans.
 Consult the Yale Financial Aid website for details.

 Only students with DACA and a valid EAD will be able to work on-campus.
 Students without DACA should contact their financial aid officer to review their aid award.